How I Deal with Endo Belly

 1. Drinking a lot of water

-Not only is this good for inflammation and bloating, it is good for your whole entire health.
+Not only is this good for inflammation and bloating, but it is also good for your whole entire health.
 I have always loved water, even as a child.
 So drinking water comes easy to me.
 I find it soothing when I have cramps too.
 If you struggle to drink a lot of water, make it fun!
 I have all sorts of cute cups to drink from.
 And sometimes, I put fresh fruit in it, to give it some color and flavor.

-I know a lot of chronical illness sufferers hate when someone tells them to do yoga.
+I know a lot of chronic illness sufferers hate when someone tells them to do yoga.
 Believe me, I used to be one of them that hated it.
 That was until I actually tried to give yoga a chance.
 Of course, I do not do any crazy moves or bends.
 But in all seriousness, there are a few light stretches and moves that not only help with my bloat feeling but also help with any ounce of pain I feel.
 I have a few specific moves that I will bring up another time.
 But, I do suggest looking into light stretches and breathing when you are having an endo belly episode.

 3. Light walking and cardio